Tarekattallah/Tadbeer/README.md

 <details>
 <summary><b>🎯 Scenario 1 — Layla adds a lead and closes the deal</b></summary>

-Layla logs in to her Sales Agent portal.
+Layla logs into her Sales Agent portal.
 She adds **Pizza House** as a new lead, fills in the contact details and expected value.
 She schedules a call task for **Thursday 2PM**.
 After the call, she logs it as an Activity with outcome notes.
 The lead moves through `Contacted → Negotiation` and finally she marks it as **Won**.
 Sarah receives an instant notification and sees the revenue chart update on her dashboard.

 </details>